This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

-Once lodged in place these fibers may cause damage.
-Not everyone who was exposed to asbestos will experience tissue damage, but among those who do, pleural plaques are very common.
-A plaque occurs when the asbestos fibers cause a small area of tissue to become fibrous and hard.
-Exactly why this happens is not fully understood, but is likely related to the fibers of asbestos triggering inflammation and the formation of scar tissue.
+A plaque occurs when asbestos fibers cause tissue to become fibrous and stiff.
+Exactly why this happens is not fully understood but is likely related to inflammation and scar tissue caused by asbestos fibers.

-Pleural plaques are the most common complications of asbestos exposure because their formation can be triggered by lower levels of exposure as compared to conditions like asbestosis and mesothelioma.
-Research also suggests that plaque development is slow and that they may not show up on imaging scans until many years after an initial exposure to asbestos.
+Pleural plaques are the most common complications of asbestos exposure.
+Low levels of exposure can trigger their formation as compared to conditions like asbestosis and mesothelioma.
+Research also suggests that plaque development is slow and may not be visible on imaging scans until many years after initial asbestos exposure.

 How Pleural Plaques Form